talentedjerkkk23/Cop-It-Supreme-Bot/README.md

 # Cop-It-Supreme-Bot
 Supreme bot extension for Google Chrome.
 With this bot you can cop any item you want.
-Make with JavaScript, HTML/CSS and bootstrap 4.
+Make with JavaScript, jQuery and Bootstrap 4.

 ## Features
 * (NEW) Theme has been updated, dark theme now.